llyons05/Baseball_Sim/README.md

   - If you want a more detailed version of the games, build the project with the command `make view` instead (although you can only view one or two games with this).
 - **Full Seasons**
   - You need stats for every team from that season, which can also be checked in the audit tool.
-  - You will be prompted to type in the season that you want to simulate, and how many times it should simulate each game to determine the winner.
+  - You will be prompted to type in the season that you want to simulate, and how many times it should simulate that season.
+If you choose to simulate the season more than one time, results of all the simulated seasons will be averaged when they are printed out.
-    Note that the more simulations per game you do, the less realistic the results are.
-This is mainly due to the fact that if the team that _should_ win a game always wins that game, then the best team in the league would never lose, and the worst team would never win.